 This declares the variable 'real'.
 This is 'real' in the computing sense meaning that the value is stored using floating point arithmetic and can take non-integer values.
-The alternative declaration is integer which means the variable stores whole numbers.
+Alternative declarations are integer, which means the variable stores whole numbers, and string which defines a variable that takes text strings.
 Variable declarations, like parameter declarations must be placed within the module - endmodule block.
 They can be declared outside the analog block, as in the example above, or they can be declared inside a named begin - end block.
 For example